 In 1987, Fr.
 Stanley Srnec, pastor of St. Raphael’s, proposed the idea of an endowment fund for the parish school to the finance council.
 He was troubled by the rising cost of Catholic education and wanted to “insure the financial stability of our school.”
 The finance council endorsed Fr.
 Srnec’s idea.
 He formed a committee to implement his vision.
 In May of 1988, the endowment fund drive began.

 Throughout the 1990’s updates were made on the educational programs and the addition of technology in the form of a computer lab and phone access throughout the building.
-Co-curricular programs were enhanced through both the Athletic Association and the addition of the Theatre Department.
+Co-curricular programs were enhanced through the Athletic Association.